 Pan-Stewed Chicory

-Pan-Stewed Chicory is a simple way to serve this particular vegetable.
-It’s slightly bitter, which depends on the harvest period and size, so it’s a unique taste that must be appreciated.
+Pan-Stewed Chicory is a simple way to present this particular vegetable.
+It is slightly bitter, let’s say it depends on the harvest period and size, so it’s a particular taste that must be appreciated.
 If you want to remove some of the bitterness, you can blanch it first and then sauté it in the pan.

-Want to take a walk with me in the countryside to gather chicory and discover the differences between dandelion and chicory?
-Then take a look at this link
+Want to take a walk with me in the countryside to pick chicory and discover the differences between dandelion and chicory?
+Then check out this link

 • Difficulty: Very Easy